ManalAGhanem/SAR-WEATHER/README.md

 ---

-## Step 7 — Stack the Baseline Model Inside the Weather Model
+## Step 9 — Connect the Baseline Propagation Model

-Attach the baseline propagation model as a child of the weather model.
+Attach the baseline propagation model to the weather-aware model:

 ```cpp
 weatherLoss->SetChild(baseloss);